jed/cfn-api-gateway-custom-domain/README.md

 It's basically a [prollyfill][] for the conspicuously missing `AWS::ApiGateway::DomainName` resource type, which will likely land if/when [AWS Certificate Manager][] supports API Gateway.

+If you need to renew your certificates or would like to just use Route53 to create Let's Encrypt certificates, check out [certbot-route53.sh][].

 Features
 --------